Divya932/S14-15---Creation-of-A-Very-Large-Dataset/README.md

 ### Fg_Bg Together: OverLayed Images
 Foreground objects are overlayed on each background image at 20 random positions.
 This gives a total of 115\*200\*20 = 4,60,000 images.
+We choose a random location each time we overlay an fg object on bg from a list of random positions.
+PIL's Image.paste is used for the purpose.
 Find the dataset [here](https://drive.google.com/drive/folders/1Ul4mQ9BO41sjsV0HNaQlCk0wznMEBH9X?usp=sharing) (Divided into batches of 1000 images each).

 <b>Statistics</b>